 However, to really shift the dial and move beyond influencing just those highly engaged Actives, let’s consider those who want to be sustainable but often lack the motivation to turn that desire into action - the Believers and Considers.
 We need to make it meaningful for them.
 Both groups cite personal relevance as a strong friction to being sustainable (9% giving ‘I don’t feel personally motivated enough’ as a reason).
 Brands need to motivate and help people find meaning in more sustainable choices.
 They need to connect with what matters to these people and in the case of Believers, what enables them to show others the sustainable choices they are making.

 The challenge for Considers is that they often feel they can’t make a difference.
-Kantar’s Who Cares Who Does and Sustainability Sector Index reports demonstrate that they are able to do the basics such as recycling but often can’t find the motivation to engage in more sustainable behaviours, especially if they must compromise on something (10% citing a key challenge to being more sustainable as 'It requires a compromise on quality e.g. on my experience’).
+Kantar’s Who Cares Who Does and Sustainability Sector Index reports demonstrate that they are able to do the basics such as recycling but often can’t find the motivation to engage in more sustainable behaviors, especially if they must compromise on something (10% citing a key challenge to being more sustainable as 'It requires a compromise on quality e.g. on my experience’).

 Brands should approach the development of more sustainable products and services knowing that consumers still demand the same levels of taste and efficacy.
 What is interesting is that our least engaged group of individuals, the Dismissers, also cite lack of compromise as a strong motivator for them when making any sustainable choice (9%, SSI 2022).
 Sustainability alone is not a sufficient motivator for anyone except the most engaged.
 Analysis of Kantar BrandZ data confirms this – reminding us that brands still need to perform on the fundamentals in order to succeed in sustainability.

 The third action brands can take is to offer sustainability as a gift, a reward that goes alongside principal benefits and enhances them.
-The desire for a better experience from sustainable products and services can hinder behaviour change but can also be a strong motivator to support more sustainable outcomes (19% mentioned they would be more sustainable ‘If I could get an even better experience’, SSI 2022).
+The desire for a better experience from sustainable products and services can hinder behavior change but can also be a strong motivator to support more sustainable outcomes (19% mentioned they would be more sustainable ‘If I could get an even better experience’, SSI 2022).
 Whilst this might seem obvious, it’s often the case that brands feel the need to talk sustainability first.
 Each year Kantar celebrates the top ten new products that drive both sales and incrementality for their brands.
 In 2022, of those that made the top 10, half were products which provided sustainability as a gift.
-Take for example Cadburys Caramilk, which focussed on giving consumers a new taste experience by blending caramel with chocolate whilst giving the gift of 100% sustainably sourced Cocoa.
+Take for example Cadburys Caramilk, which focused on giving consumers a new taste experience by blending caramel with chocolate whilst giving the gift of 100% sustainably sourced Cocoa.
 Inch’s cider, another example, of providing a better taste experience from apples sourced within a 40-mile radius of their mill.
 Both brands celebrated good outcomes for their brands and the planet.

 Designing for success